c4xp/Devops04/jenkins.md

 ## A new type of Ingress

-A new volume in our live cluster
+A new volume claim in our live cluster

 ```
 apiVersion: v1